 Z Wave Network Layer

 The specifications of the physical (PHY), Medium Access Control (MAC), and application layer are publicly, but few details for the network layer are public.
 The network layer is responsible for how the Z Wave protocol uses a static source routing and how it determines the routing path for the home station and nodes.
 Routes are determined from a centralized routing table and potentially forwarded from one node to another.
 Currently, an open source implementation of Z Wave routing does not exist.
 The Z Wave implementation of a controller exists, but the routing logic resides in the firmware of the Z Wave transceiver.
 This was determined by reverse engineering a static controller library.
-Several network topologies were part of the experiment and the forwarding and topology mechanisms of the Z Wave routing protocol were reverse engineering used passing and active observations of the Z Wave test setup.
+Several network topologies were part of the experiment and the forwarding and topology mechanisms of the Z Wave routing protocol were reverse engineered used passive and active observations of the Z Wave test setup.

 Security Concerns